andre-j3sus/isel-leic-notes/4th-semester/lae/7-garbage-collection.md

 # [Garbage Collection](https://www.oracle.com/webfolder/technetwork/tutorials/obe/java/gc01/index.html#t2)

-_Process of looking ate heap memory, identifying unused objects (unreferenced objects), and freeing them._
+> _Process of looking ate heap memory, identifying unused objects (unreferenced objects), and freeing them._

 **Referenced object** (in use):

 * Some part of your program still maintains a pointer to that object;
-* Referenciado por uma root.
+* Referenced by a root.

 **Root Reference**: